- TPG and Optus battle for #2

 For starters, comparing TPG to other ‘cheap and cheerful’ ISPs charging the same amount is not fair.
-TPG runs basic, text-based ads, offers seemingly impossible deals on Unlimited broadband, and their website has no blog or other friendly bits and pieces.
+TPG runs basic, text-based ads, offers seemingly impossible deals on unlimited broadband, and their website has no blog or other friendly bits and pieces.
 Their customer service is mostly based offshore, and their plans have a basic ‘like it or lump it’ quality that matches other small-time providers.
 But the difference is that TPG doesn’t just take those savings and bank them.
-TPG is the one provider that treats broadband as the un-sexy utility that many people perceive it to be, and invests heavily in making sure that its infrastructure WORKS – never mind the ads showing families getting in touch; here’s a tap, and the internet is going to come out of it.
-So while TPG has a cheap weatherboard frontage, inside it’s marble and polished wood.
+TPG is the one provider that treats broadband as the un-sexy utility that many people perceive it to be and invests heavily in making sure that its infrastructure WORKS; here’s a tap, and the internet is going to come out of it.
+So while TPG has a cheap weatherboard frontage, inside its marble and polished wood.

 Optus, on the other hand, is high class throughout.
-Its public image, using cute and curious animals in their advertising, conveys a dynamic but also family friendly provider – a safe company that will be around a long time.
-They have mobile towers, interstate networks and cable networks.
-Their name can be seen on the occasional streetpost near cable trenches.
-Optus is the largest telco in Australia built from the ground up – Telstra may be twice the size, but much of its strength comes from the control of the system it inherited.
+Its public image conveys a dynamic but also family-friendly provider – a safe company that will be around for a long time.
+They have mobile towers, interstate networks, and cable networks.
+Their name can be seen on the occasional street post near cable trenches.
+Optus is the largest telco in Australia built from the ground up – Telstra maybe twice the size, but much of its strength comes from the control of the system it inherited.
 Optus inherited some satellites; everything else was built in the last 20 years.

 What TPG does right

 Then came mobile cap plans, offering oodles of credit for a low monthly fee.
-Everyone stopped using their landline, or not bothering to connect it at a new address at all.
+Everyone stopped using their landline, or did not bother to connect it at a new address at all.

 So TPG stripped away most of the unnecessary baggage that comes with line rental and phone, to cut down on price.
-Some of your line rental pays for a battery backup of your line, to provide a dial tone even when there’s a general power outage.
+Some of your line rentals pay for a battery backup of your line, to provide a dial tone even when there’s a general power outage.
 But most people have mobiles, so let’s take out that charge.

 Part of your line rental pays for compatibility with services like Priority Assist, Faxstream Duet (fax line), back-to-base alarm system, and other ‘dial-back’ services that use the landline to make automated connections.
 Not gonna miss them?
 Good, because TPG stripped that away too.

-So TPG got rid of all of this, leaving just the most basic line rental, and reducing the cost to customers who don’t need the line for phone – they just need the line for broadband.
+So TPG got rid of all of this, leaving just the most basic line rental, and reducing the cost to customers who don’t need the line for the phone – they just need the line for broadband.
 As for the Unlimited data part – TPG can do that because they don’t rely on Telstra or Optus for ‘backhaul’ like everyone else.
-They have their own undersea fibre optic cable connecting Australia to Guam, which is in turn a central switching point for direct connections to the USA, Europe and Asia.
+They have their own undersea fibre optic cable connecting Australia to Guam, which is, in turn, a central switching point for direct connections to the USA, Europe, and Asia.
 TPG is, with Telstra and Optus, the only other ‘inter’ internet provider.

-TPG limit most of their plans to 6 or 12 months, charging upfront for connections and modems, or relying on the fact by now, many people already have a compatible modem.
-That way, if you’re not happy with your service, at least you won’t be shackled to TPG and building resentment against them – they then have a better chance of winning you back later, once their network improves.
+TPG limits most of their plans to 6 or 12 months, charging upfront for connections and modems, or relying on the fact that by now, many people already have a compatible modem.
+That way, if you’re not happy with your service, at least you won’t be shackled to TPG and build resentment against them – they then have a better chance of winning you back later, once their network improves.

-So what TPG does right is offer the highest amount of data on a fully-backed international connection, for the lowest price, and under the fairest terms.
-Their phone offerings are pretty basic – Telstra rates for calls, with the option to pay $10 extra for unlimited local calls, landline calls and 100 international minutes to boot.
+So what TPG does right is it offers unlimited data on a fully-backed international connection, for the lowest price, and under the fairest terms.
+Their phone offerings are pretty basic – Telstra rates for calls, unlimited local calls, standard national calls, national calls to mobile, and 100 international minutes to boot.
 And that’s it.
-Otherwise, you have a phone line with such limited capacity that you may as well not even plug in a telephone (and TPG won’t provide you with one), that comes with a high speed unlimited broadband service behind it.
+Otherwise, you can even steer clear of having a phone line, particularly if NBN is already rolled out in your area.
 It’s like buying the full Happy Meal because just buying a cheeseburger and coke would be more expensive.
 TPG could run an obscure ad campaign with: “TPG.
 Just Throw Away The Fries”.
 Only I would get it, but that doesn’t mean it doesn’t make some sense.

 What Optus Does Right